by Lonnie Burton, Matt Clarke, David Reutter, Christopher Zoukis

 Hill was scheduled to appear in court on September 16, 2010, and was returned to Fulton County for the hearing.
 Hall County guard Stephanie Bennett said she spoke to FCJ jailer Milton Weaver and showed him the suicide watch order.
 Weaver disputed that, claiming Bennett only told him that Hill should be separated from other prisoners.

 Weaver placed Hill in an attorney’s booth, removed his handcuffs and shackles, then left him and went to another part of the facility.
-Later, another guard looked into the attorney’s booth and noticed Hill was not wearing pants ...
+Later, another guard looked into the attorney’s booth and noticed Hill was not wearing pants.
+When jail staff ...

 Despite a number of botched executions in recent years – which drew widespread criticism for subjecting condemned prisoners to cruel lethal injection practices – Oklahomans have voted to add a provision to the state constitution enshrining and ensuring the state’s ability to put people to death in whatever manner it sees fit.